 The remainder of Sherry’s litigation practice includes representing businesses in matters concerning breach of contract, business disputes, including business torts, and employment disputes.
 Sherry represents employers, including constitutional officers, in discrimination matters arising under the ADA, Title VII and Section 1981 before the Equal Employment Opportunity Commission and in federal courts.
 She also represents employers in unemployment benefit claims before the Virginia Employment Commission.

-Lastly, recognizing that adoption is a deeply personal and emotional process for families, Sherry is especially dedicated to providing her adoption clients with not only the highest standard of legal assistance, but specifically legal representation that is compassionate and attuned to the emotional needs of her clients as they navigate the process of creating their family.
 Sherry assists families in various types of adoptions, including parental placement, agency, close relative, stepparent, and international adoptions.
 She routinely provides representation throughout the adoption process, from the termination proceedings before the juvenile and domestic relations court to the finalization proceedings before the circuit court.
-Sherry has also represented clients in contested adoptions.
+Sherry also has significant experience representing clients in contested adoptions.